thirdweb-dev/direct-payments-example/README.md

 ### Creating a Pay Webhook

 Navigate to your [Pay Dashboard](https://thirdweb.com/dashboard/connect/pay), click the "Webhooks" tab, and click "Create Webhook".
 Enter the URL where you'd like to listen events.
 In our case, since we are testing locally, we'll need to specify `localhost:3000/api` (or the port of your choice).
-Copy the generated Webhook URL and paste it into your `.env`.
+Copy the generated Webhook Secret and paste it into your `.env`.

 ### Deploying an Engine